Fair History

 In 1953 the concrete block exhibit building was built.
 This was the first year that an automobile was given away at the fair.
 It is also the only year that the fair failed to return a profit.
 That year there was no day during the fair week that it did not rain.
 This forced each member of the club to sign a personal bond to underwrite the cost of the buildings constructed that year.
 That year there was no day during the fair week that it did not rain.
 The Board of Directors of the Kiwanis Club, following this financial disaster, wisely saw to it that the debt was repaid from fair profits, and a nest egg set up to take care of any future financial loss due to inclement weather.

-One of the original buildings was the Youth Building which housed the 4-H poultry show before moving it to the livestock bam.
+One of the original buildings was the Youth Building which housed the 4-H poultry show before moving it to the livestock barn.

 The 1966 fair was named “Best Overall Small Fair in Georgia” by the Georgia Association Agricultural Fairs.